MrezaSherkati/MRSherkati/index.md

 ## Honors and Awards

+-<b>1st Ranked</b> in M.Sc. level Studies in Computer Architecture major at <b>University of Isfahan</b>, class
+of 2020.

 - <b>Scholarship</b> for Graduate Studies at <b>University of Isfahan.,</b> Aug.
 2020.<br>
  -University of Isfahan is one of the top universities in Iran, which selects the top ranked students in Iranian National University Entrance Exam for Master's degree.

-- <b>Ranked</b> in top 0.1% in the nationwide university entrance exam (konkoor) among over 1,370,000 participants, Aug.
-2014.

 - <b>Scholarship</b> for Undergraduate Studies at <b>K.N.Toosi University of Technology.,</b> Aug.
 2014.<br>
  -K.N.Toosi University of Technology is one of the top five universities in Iran, which selects the top ranked students in Iranian National University Entrance Exam, between 1,370,000 participants.

-- <b>Admission</b> to <b>Allameh Tabatabaei High School.,</b> Aug.
-2010.<br>
--Allameh Tabatabaei High School is one of the top three high schools in Iran.
+- <b>Ranked</b> in top 0.1% in the nationwide university entrance exam (konkoor) among over 1,370,000 participants, Aug.
+2014.

 ## Technical Skills